hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/071_practical_vedanta_part_i.md

 to lead the busiest lives — from ruling monarchs.

 Shvetaketu was the son of Âruni, a sage, most probably a recluse.
-He was brought up in the forest, but he went to the city of the Panchâlas and appeared at the court of the king, Pravâhana Jaivali.
+He was brought up in the forest, but he went to the city of the Panchālas and appeared at the court of the king, Pravāhana Jaivali.
 The king asked him, "Do you know how beings depart hence at death?"
 "No, sir."
 "Do you know how they return hither?"
 "No, sir."
 "Do you know the way of the fathers and the way of the gods?"
 "No, sir."
 Then the king asked other